Signed in as:

 filler@godaddy.com

+No — and this is important.
 100 Days of Notebooking is an invitation, not a requirement.

+Some days you’ll write in your notebook.
+Some days you’ll doodle.
 Some days you’ll miss — and then return.

+The practice is not about maintaining streaks.
 It’s about coming back to the page.

 You’re not behind.

+There is no catching up required and no finish line to race toward.
 If you miss a day (or many), simply open your notebook again when you can.
+Returning counts.

-You’ll receive gentle prompts and ideas, but you’re always free to:
+That’s very common — and very welcome here.
+You’ll receive notebooking prompts and ideas, but you’re always free to:

 Not knowing is often the doorway.